Quick Start with Furiosa-LLM#

 print(response[0].outputs[0].text)

-Streaming Inference with Furiosa LLM#
+Streaming Inference with Furiosa-LLM#

-In addition to batch inference, Furiosa LLM also supports streaming inference.
+In addition to batch inference, Furiosa-LLM also supports streaming inference.

 The key difference of streaming inference is that tokens are returned as soon